wdmg/yii2-options/README.md

     ?>

 # Status and version [in progress development]
+* v.1.2.0 - Added autoload options from db to app
 * v.1.1.0 - Rename module and repository
 * v.1.0.1 - Added component and methods
 * v.1.0.0 - Added base migrations